 Once you click Add Slack integration, Brand24 will redirect you to Slack’s website where you’ll choose one of your Slack channels to receive all tweets mentioning your hashtag.

 Done.
 This is what it looks like in Slack:

-Do you know any other ways to follow a hashtag on Twitter?
+How to follow a hashtag on Twitter manually?

 To be honest, following a hashtag manually is a terrible idea, however, you’ll achieve your goal.
 Here’s what you need to do:

 - Go to Twitter Search.

 - Type in your hashtag including the hashtag sign in the search box in the top right corner, next to your profile options.